AxonFramework/cdi/README.md

 * CDI 1.1/Java EE 7
 * Java SE 8

-We have so far tested sucessfully against Payara, WildFly, JBoss EAP and TomEE Plume.
+We have so far tested sucessfully against Payara, WildFly, JBoss EAP and TomEE.
 We will test the module with Thorntail (formerly WildFly Swarm) and WebSphere Liberty/Open Liberty.
 Contributions testing against WebSphere classic and WebLogic are welcome.

 ## Usage